oliv-1990/HAPPY/README.md

 - PEP documentation and docs.python.org – I used to help me write my code, especially for understanding Python rules and built-in functions.

 + ChatGPT - was used to help me write comments and markdowns to make them more readable, and to check my sentences for grammar and spelling.
 Also, I used it to debug my code.
 It explained rules and syntax—especially when information from resources like PEP documentation or docs.python.org was difficult to understand.
+Also used for my Canva presentation.

 + Grammarly and Microsoft editor - I used for checking my comments, markdowns, the text in READE on grammar and spelling.